mgscuteri/DoorBell/README.md

 to enters wifi range.

 __~Technical Overview__
-This project consists of two main components.
-The DoorBell web api, and
+This project consists of three main components.
+The NetworkScanner, the PlaybackHelper, and the DoorbellWebApi(still under development).
-the NetworkScanner.

-The Doorbell web api allows for api calls to be made to make additions to
-ThemeSongs.xml.
-ThemeSongs.xml contains a list of macaddresses/and youtube
-urls to associate them with.

-The NetworkScanner polls the network with pings using the NetworkHelper
-class, which adds songs to a playlist whenever a mac-address recongized in
-ThemeSongs.xml connects to the same router that the project is running on.
-It then launches a separate thread using the PlaybackHelper class, to
-handle playing back the playlist.

-The NetworkScanner functions on a 2 hour timout.
-Meaning, after 2 hours
-without connecting to then network, the device will be dropped from the
-connected (nonTimedOut) device list, and be eligible to have its theme
+The purpuse of the DoorbellWebApi is to popluate ThemeSongs.xml, a key value pair table that associates a device's mac-address (key) with the URL of a song (typically a youtube url).

+The NetworkScanner pings every possible address that the router it is connected to can assign about once every 4 seconds.
+When a recognized mac-address responds to one of these pings, that mac-address is sent over to the PlaybackHelper, which takes care of playing the song.

+The NetworkScanner is also smart enough to differnetiate between new connections and reconnections.
+Once a device connects to the network, it will be considered connected for a minimum of 2 hours.
+If the device has not reconnected in this time frame, the connection will time-out.
-song played again.
-Additionally, theme songs will not be played during a
-blackout period from 3:30am - 10:30am.
+Additionally, theme songs will not be played during a blackout period from 3:30am - 10:30am.

 __~Getting Started__
 To get started using the DoorBell server, first clone the repository,
 then:
 1) Right click on the solution, click startup properties, select
 multiple startup, then set both DoorBellApi and Network scanner to start
-2) Make an api call in this form to add a theme song to themeSongs.xml  (or modify manually)
+2) Make an api call in this form to add a theme song to themeSongs.xml
+(or add to it manually!)
 Type: Post
 Endpoint: http://localhost:64804/api/ThemeSongs/postThemeSong
 Headers: Content-Type: application/json
 Body:
 {
-  "macAddress": 1,
+  "macAddress": 1a-1a-1a-1a-1a-1a,
   "songYoutubeUrl" : "https://www.youtube.com/watch?v=8bCkadgRskA&list=RDGMEMYH9CUrFO7CfLJpaD7UR85wVM4L1sxibr8IA&index=4"
 }
 3) Connect to your wifi network.